ukparliament/ontologies/meta/weeknotes/2025/36/index.md

 	</code>
 </pre>

 Not perhaps the snappiest user story, but you know us.
 Hardly snappy.
-In truth, our shiny new calculator did not meet with the acclaim we had daydreamed of, offers of funding to take it to a global market not exactly flooding in.
+In truth, our shiny new calculator did not meet with the acclaim we had dreamed of, offers of funding to take it to a global market not exactly flooding in.
 That said, our, erm, 'social media and customer engagement manager' managed to eke out retweets from both [Arabella](https://bsky.app/profile/arabellalaw.bsky.social) and [John](https://bsky.app/profile/johnlsheridan.bsky.social).
 Which is not be sniffed at.

 In other pleasing - if slightly embarrassing - news, our beloved Egg Timer&trade; was also in receipt of its first ever [pull request](https://github.com/ukparliament/egg-timer/pull/60).
 At least, its first ever pull request that wasn't from us.
 Somewhat embarrassing as Michael had failed to link our day count form to the correct user guides.
 Pleasing because [Matthew](https://dracos.co.uk/about/) was quick to spot the problem and equally quick to issue a fix.
 Thanks Matthew.